Profile of Heredad San Andrés (Cupani)

-San Vicente de la Sonsierra is one of La Rioja’s most picturesque villages – dominated by a castle in ruins and ancient church on the top of a hill, its narrow streets eventually lead to magnificent views across the vineyards of Rioja, set against the backdrop of the Sierra de la Demanda and Sierra de Cantabria.
+San Vicente de la Sonsierra is one of La Rioja’s most picturesque villages – dominated by a castle in ruins and an ancient church on the top of a hill; its narrow streets eventually lead to magnificent views across the vineyards of Rioja Alavesa, set against the backdrop of the Sierra de la Demanda and Sierra de Cantabria.
 However, what is less commonly known is that San Vicente is home to one of Rioja’s finest new-wave producers, and yet one of the most unrecognized – Heredad San Andrési.

-This historic winery, with its vaulted stonework and ancient cellars dating back to the 16th century, caught the eye of newlyweds Enrique Eguiluz and Magdalena Mendoza in 2000.
+With its vaulted stonework and ancient cellars dating back to the 16th century, this historic winery caught the eye of newlyweds Enrique Eguiluz and Magdalena Mendoza in 2000.
 Optimistic and bursting with drive and ambition, this charismatic and hardworking couple decided at the turn of the century to stake their claim on the (then) disused winery, fulfilling a long-standing dream to produce artisan wines at the heart of the Rioja Alta sub-zone.
-It was a fitting move for the family; Enrique’s great-grandfather had been involved in the wine business, transporting wine in barrels from Rioja to the Basque country and his children were winegrowers in Rioja.
+It was a fitting move for the family; Enrique’s great-grandfather was involved in the wine business, transporting wine in barrels from Rioja to the Basque Country.
+His children were winegrowers in Rioja.

 However, Enrique and Magdalena knew this was not going to be a walk in the park.
-The winery required a considerable investment of time and money and if nothing else, they needed a catchy name for their new project.
-They settled upon the brand name Cupani, in deference to the native variety that was cultivated in the Rioja, before phylloxera devastated its vineyards in the 19th century.
+The winery required a considerable investment of time and money, and if nothing else, they needed a catchy name for their new project.
+They settled upon the brand name Cupani, in deference to the native variety cultivated in the Rioja before phylloxera devastated its vineyards in the 19th century.

 Today, Cupani is run by Enrique and his children Enrique Jr and Miguel, the estate’s winemaker.
-From 15 hectares of exceptional vineyards, they continue to produce superb, smooth, modern-style, fruity and elegant estate-bottled reds – the single vineyard Garnacha is a particularly fine example, offering all the concentration and muscle of a Priorat, but at half the price.
-But above all else, these delicious wines are a testament to the family’s single-minded devotion to excellence – Miguel is a great spokesperson for the importance of terroir cultivation and forbids any use of pesticides or herbicides in the vineyards.
+From 15 hectares of exceptional vineyards, they continue to produce superb, smooth, modern-style, fruity, and elegant estate-bottled reds – the single-vineyard Garnacha is an excellent example, offering all the concentration and muscle of a Priorat, but at half the price.
+But above all else, these delicious wines are a testament to the family’s single-minded devotion to excellence – Miguel is a great spokesperson for the importance of terroir cultivation and forbids any use of pesticides herbicides in the vineyards.
 The results speak for themselves – rich, powerful Riojas that transmit a sense of place.

-Visit this lovely family run estate and enjoy a visit to their onsite historic necropolis, beautiful vineyards, and even a homecooked lunch with estate wines, as part of a luxury chauffeured tour.
+Visit this lovely family-run estate and enjoy a visit to their onsite historic necropolis, beautiful vineyards, and even a homecooked lunch with estate wines as part of a luxury chauffeured tour of La Rioja.
 Contact us for more information!

 Cupani Rielo (White)